PatrykPrusko2019/Projects-from-the-book-programming-java-by-Deitel/README.md

 The program shows words that end in “NY” and begin with the letter “b” from among those given by the user.
 8. Exercise_14_10_conversion from integer to char
 The program asks the user to enter 10 numbers, then the result on the console converting from integer to char
+9. Exercise_14_11_five_letters_word_for_three_letters
+creating three-letter words from five-letter words
+*
+* The program asks the user to enter a 5 letter word,
+* then finds what combinations can be made 3 words,
+* then displays all combinations and the number of them
+10. Exercise_14_12_counts_the_number_of_words_in_text
+/**
+ * The program asks you to enter the sentence used, 1 space as a comma,
+ * then count the number of repetitions of words and the result at the end.
+ */